Sino-Pacific relations: Nauru

-Nauru, under the current government of President Marcus Stephen, recognises the Republic of China.
+Nauru recognises the People's Republic of China.

 In 1980, Nauru first established official relations with the Republic of China.
 In 2002, however, the government of Rene Harris established relations with the PRC, which entailed a solemn recognition of the "One China" policy by Nauru.
 Consequently, Taiwan severed its relations with Nauru, and accused the PRC of having bought Nauru's allegiance with a financial aid gift of over €90,000,000.
 A reporter for The Age agreed, stating that "Beijing recently bought off a threat by Nauru to revert to Taiwan only six months after opening ties with the mainland, offering a large loan to Nauru's near-destitute Government".

 In 2003, however, Nauru closed its newly established embassy in Beijing.
 Two years later, ROC President Chen Shui-bian met Nauruan President Ludwig Scotty in the Marshall Islands.
 In May 2005, the ROC and Nauru re-established diplomatic relations, and opened embassies in each other's capitals.
 The PRC consequently severed its relations with Nauru.

 The Republic of China is one of Nauru's two foremost economic aid partners (the other being Australia).
 In return, Nauru uses its seat in the United Nations to support the ROC's admittance bid.
 Taiwan also provides regular medical assistance to Nauru, sending specialised doctors to the tiny country's only hospital.

 In 2007, Scotty was re-elected President of Nauru, amidst claims that his electoral campaign had been funded by Taiwan.
 Scotty's opponents claimed that the ROC wanted to ensure that a pro-Taiwan government remained in power.
 Scotty was replaced by Marcus Stephen in December 2007.
 Following Stephen's election, ROC President Chen Shui-bian telephoned him to congratulate him, assure him of the ROC's continued assistance for Nauru, request Nauru's continued support in return, and invite him to visit Taiwan.
 Nauru has retained its relations with the ROC under the new government.